 I’m a professional photographer and licensed sUAV (small unmanned aerial vehicle – drone) operator.

 I’ve shot for people and companies in 5 countries and 16 States in the USA, and have had work published in numerous international newspapers, magazines and other publications.
-I am currently enrolled in an intense photojournalism course to be able to give more to my clients and to add value to the causes I support.

 They say “disease” comes from the word “dis-ease” where the natural state of “ease” has been imbalanced or disrupted.
 Where one is no longer at ease.